edmcmanwich/artist-statement/artistStatement.md

-In my artwork I alter and reproduce ubiquitous visual signs in an effort to explore the power structures that allow these signs to come into being.
-My works deviate between a straightforward unmasking of the veil of autonomy that hides the social relationships behind these signs to moments of semiotic play meant to inject elements of hostility, confusion, rebellion, and the absurd.
+In my work I dissect the meaning-making practices of power structures.
+Exploring subjects as diverse as bald eagles, the NSA, a DVD screensaver, and Store Quest storage units, my work deviates between a straightforward unmasking of the veil of autonomy behind these signs to moments of semiotic play meant to inject elements of hostility, confusion, rebellion, and the absurd.